invad0r/notable-notes/notes/bash.md

 tags: [bash]
 title: bash
 created: '2019-07-30T06:19:49.025Z'
-modified: '2021-02-04T12:55:13.924Z'
+modified: '2021-03-04T10:32:53.751Z'
 ---

 # bash

-> At its base, a shell is simply a `macro processor` that executes commands.
-The term `macro processor` means functionality where text and symbols are expanded to create larger expressions.
+> at its base, a shell is simply a `macro processor` that executes commands
+> the term `macro processor` means functionality where text and symbols are expanded to create larger expressions

 ## usage
 ```sh